lolli42/dbdoctor/README.md

   $ bin/typo3 dbdoctor:health
   $ mysqldump --skip-extended-insert myDatabase > /tmp/myDatabase-`date +%Y-%m-%d-%H-%M-%S`-dbdoctor-after.sql
   ```
-  It's always possible to deviate from with when you know what you're doing, though.
-I practice, it might
+  It's always possible to deviate from this when you know what you're doing, though.
+In practice, it might
   be a good idea to create two dumps: One with `--skip-extended-insert` and one without.
 A disaster recovery
   is much quicker when loading from a file that has no "one row per line", but to debug, it's much easier
   to diff dumps that were based on skipped extended inserts.